liatrio/autogov/README.md

 - `QUIET`: Alternative to --quiet flag
 - `CERT_IDENTITY_LIST`: Alternative to --cert-identity-list flag
 - `NO_CACHE`: Alternative to --no-cache flag
+- `FAIL_ON_POLICY_ERROR`: Alternative to --fail-on-policy-error flag (set to "true" to exit with error on policy failures)

 ## Examples